erichie/personal-chef-api/README.md

 `BLOB_READ_WRITE_TOKEN` powers Vercel Blob client uploads for feed and recipe posts.
 `EXPO_ACCESS_TOKEN` lets the backend send Expo push notifications using your project access token (leave blank to use the default unauthenticated client, which has lower throughput).

+### Account deletion

+Send an authenticated `DELETE` request to `/api/me` (BetterAuth bearer token or web session cookie).
+The backend removes the `User` row and cascades through every related record (posts, comments, likes, sessions, tokens, AI usage logs, etc.), so the action is irreversible.

 ## Database

 Run migrations whenever the Prisma schema changes: